alphagov/govuk-developer-docs/source/kubernetes/contact-platform-engineering-team.html.md

 # GOV.UK Platform Engineering team

-Platform Engineering team (previously known as Replatforming team) looks after the Kubernetes clusters, base services, build/release/rollout automation and Helm templates for hosting the GOV.UK website.
+Platform Engineering team (previously known as Replatforming team) looks after the Kubernetes clusters, base services, build/release/rollout automation and Helm templates for hosting the GOV.UK website and content management system.

 ## Get in touch

-The rest of this page is for staff working within GDS who may want contact the Platform Engineering team.
+The rest of this page is for staff working within GDS who may want to contact the Platform Engineering team.

 If you're outside GDS, you can get in touch via [www.gov.uk/contact](https://www.gov.uk/contact/govuk).